StackVista/stackstate-docs/use/problem-analysis/problems.md

 A problem is [created](#problem-created) when the health state of a component in a view changes to DEVIATING or CRITICAL.

 Updates to the health state of components in the view may result in new problems being created or an existing problems being [updated](#problem-updated).
-A change in health state may also cause the root cause of an existing problem to change, for example if an existing root cause component switches to a healthy state, or if a previously healthy upstream dependency switches to an unhealthy state.
+If a change in health state causes the root cause of an existing problem to change, for example if an existing root cause component switches to a healthy state, or if a previously healthy upstream dependency switches to an unhealthy state, this may result in an existing problem being updated or [subsumed](#problem-subsumed).
 StackState will assess all changes and update any affected problems accordingly.
-This may result in a new problem being created, or an existing problem being updated or [subsumed](#problem-subsumed).

 When the root cause and all contributing cause components have changed to a CLEAR (green) health state, the problem is considered as [resolved](#problem-resolved).